-Before you can use this class, you need to use pyb.usb_mode() to set the USB mode to include the HID interface.
+Before you can use this class, you need to use pyb. usb_mode () to set the USB mode to include the HID interface.

+class pyb.
+USB_HID

-class pyb.USB_HID Create a new USB_HID object.
+Create a new USB_HID object.

+'''

-USB_HID.recv (data, , timeout=5000) Receive data on the bus:
+USB_HID.recv (data, , timeout=5000)

+'''

-•data can be an integer, which is the number of bytes to receive, or a mutable buffer, which will be filled with received bytes.
+- •data can be an integer, which is the number of bytes to receive, or a mutable buffer, which will be filled with received bytes. - •timeout is the timeout in milliseconds to wait for the receive.